-A constructive total loss in the marine hull insurance policy means that the cost of repair of a damaged ship/vessel is more than the value of the ship/vessel.
+A constructive total loss in the marine insurance policy means that the cost of repair of a damaged ship/vessel is more than the value of the ship/vessel.

 In a constructive total loss, the insured vessel is abandoned as its actual total loss appears to be unavoidable.
 Retrieving the ship from the place where it is abandoned does not become commercially viable.
-In the case of ships/vessels damaged to the extent, the expected cost of repairs can to more, recommending to abandon the ship.
+In the case of ships/vessels damaged to the extent, the expected cost of repairs can to more, recommending abandoning the ship.

 The vessel, in this case, cannot be preserved from actual total loss as the expenditure on its repairs/replacement will exceed its value when the expenditure had been incurred.